DWIHN Spotlight

 Certified Community Behavioral Health Clinics (CCBHCs)

 Certified Community Behavioral Health Clinics (CCBHCs) are an exciting integrated care model that is growing in our community and across the US.
-A CCBHC is a specially-designated clinic that provides a comprehensive range of mental health and substance use services.1 CCBHCs serve anyone who walks through the door, regardless of their diagnosis, where they live, or insurance status.1 CCBHC clinics are designed to provide mental health and substance use disorder services to people of all ages, regardless of ability to pay, including those who are underserved, have low incomes, have Medicaid, are privately insured or uninsured, and are active-duty military or veterans.2 Today, more than 500 CCBHCs are operating in 46 states.1 DWIHN oversees the CCBHC demonstration in Wayne county.
+A CCBHC is a specially-designated clinic that provides a comprehensive range of mental health and substance use services.
+CCBHCs serve anyone with a qualifying diagnosis who walks through the door, regardless of where they live or insurance status.
+CCBHC clinics are designed to provide mental health and substance use disorder services to people of all ages, regardless of ability to pay, including those who are underserved, have low incomes, have Medicaid, are privately insured or uninsured, and are active-duty military or veterans.
+Today, more than 500 CCBHCs are operating in 46 states.
+DWIHN oversees the CCBHC demonstration in Wayne county.
 CCBHCs have expanded from one provider to six in October 2023.
 DWIHN's six CCBHC partners are:

 • Arab Community Center for Economic and Social Services (ACCESS)